mkuthan/mkuthan.github.io/_posts/2023-11-30-infrastructure-layer-bigquery.md

 )
 ```

-That's all you need to know about ADT to understand next sections of this blog post
-{: .notice--info}

 ## Phantom types

-Yet another useful design pattern are phantom types.
+Yet another useful design pattern for implementing infrastructure layer API are phantom types.
-They help catch type-related errors at compile-time, providing strong guarantees about the correctness of the code.
+They help to catch type-related errors at compile-time, providing strong guarantees about the correctness of the code.
 For example instead of using `String` to reference BigQuery tables define the following type:

 ```scala